 Cooking the meals we did find took longer to create than mentioned in the recipe cards.
 Some of them a lot longer!
-I always find it a struggle to chop of the vegetables at the speed of light and struggle with multi-tasking so I am not sure if there recipe cards are completely accurate for the more amateur cook.
+I always find it a struggle to chop up the vegetables at the speed of light and struggle with multi-tasking so I am not sure if their recipe cards are completely accurate for the more amateur cook.

 What we loved: